gabijatuma/Second-task/README.md

 # Second-task
-First version of second task, using C arrays
+First version of second task, using vectors